Skip to content

 • Work experience in the same occupation as your current occupation

-• Had a valid temporary resident status and IRCC-authorised work permit while working in Alberta or Canada.
+• I had a valid temporary resident status and an IRCC-authorised work permit while working in Alberta or Canada.

 • Work experience gained while studying does not count unless you were on a PGWP and completed a paid co-op work term as a part of your program of study at an Alberta post-secondary institution.
 The work term must have been: